-This is the place for learning everything you should know about custom graphics for SMW Hacking, including: knowledge on the fundamentals (what GFX and ExGFX are, how to insert them into your ROM, how to edit them, how to make ExAnimations), how to rip graphics from other media to use them for SMW, and various useful tips for making your own beautiful graphics and palettes!
+This is the place for learning everything you should know about custom graphics for SMW Hacking, including: knowledge on the fundamentals (what GFX and ExGFX are, how to insert them into your ROM, how to edit them, how to make or insert custom palettes and Map16), how to rip graphics from other media to use them for SMW, and various useful tips for making your own beautiful graphics and palettes!

 If you need further help, then please make a thread in SMW Hacking Help if you're having problems related to Lunar Magic, or in this very forum if it's a more graphics-specific issue.
 Do not use this thread to ask for help!
 Make a thread about your issue instead, as it allows us to help in a case-by-case manner, and because your help post could get buried by other ones, leaving it unnoticed.